pollyweb-org/pollyweb-docs/4 ⚙️ Solution/40 👥 Domains/41 📨 Comms/02 🌬️🎭 Streamer role.md

 3. **What if a push fails with a timeout or 5XX error?**

     Upon receiving a timeout or 5XX error from a [Buffer ⏳ helper domain](<03 ⏳🛠️ Buffer helper.md>),
-    * Streamers 🌬️ will retry to push events with exponential back-off for up to 24 hours.
+    * [Streamer 🌬️ domains](<02 🌬️🎭 Streamer role.md>) will retry to push events with exponential back-off for up to 24 hours.
     * After that, the event is discarded.

     ---